EloyEspinosa/Weather.NET/docs/docs/models/onecall.md

         - *Description* (string): A short sentence that describes the weather in the [language given](https://eloyespinosa.github.io/Weather.NET/docs/enums/languages).
         - *IconId* (string): The OpenWeatherMap Icon ID.
         - *IconUrl* (string): The url of the weather icon.
 - *NationalAlerts* (object[]?): A list of national alerts from major national weather warning systems for the previous 5 days, the alerts can be either in english or in a local language.
-Can be excluded if [excluded](https://eloyespinosa.github.io/Weather.NET/docs/enums/exclude) or not available.
+Can be null if [excluded](https://eloyespinosa.github.io/Weather.NET/docs/enums/exclude) or not available.
     - *Sender* (string): The name of the sender of the alert.
     - *Event* (string): The event of the alert.
     - *Start* (long): The date and time of the start of the alert in unix seconds, UTC.